May 20, 2022

 - Do need to carry an IAS ID card at all times.

 - Do need to stay home if sick with symptoms of COVID-19 or otherwise.

-- Do need to wear a mask indoors in public spaces other than private offices or when eating or drinking.
+- Do not need to wear a mask in indoor public spaces, unless requested by another individual when gathering.

-- Do not need to wear a mask outdoors.
+- Do need to be considerate to individuals who continue to wear a mask.

 - Do not need to quarantine or get tested before/after domestic travel unless otherwise required by their destination.

-We have created a series of Return-to-Campus guides as a resource for the IAS community to help navigate returning to IAS this fall .
+We have created a series of Return-to-Campus guides as a resource for the IAS community to help navigate the pandemic.
 The guides feature more in-depth information than shown on the website, and should be consulted before coming to campus.
 All current and future guides may be found at this link.